Overdue oil and natural gas royalties and tax

 - you have filed an amended report or information increasing the royalty for that period

-- your well’s royalty incentives or allowances were changed
+- your well’s royalty incentives or allowances were decreased

 - you have received an assessment from us because of a validation amendment or audit